GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77list.rst

 Igrf
 ----

-The IGRF calculations are based on a Fortran program written by Susan Macmillan, British Geological Survey, translated to C via f2c by Joaquim Luis, U Algarve, and adapted to GMT-style by Paul Wessel.
+The IGRF calculations are based on a FORTRAN program written by Susan Macmillan, British Geological Survey, translated to C via f2c by Joaquim Luis, U Algarve, and adapted to GMT-style by Paul Wessel.